freebsd/freebsd-src/docs/UsersManual.rst

    If the check is fatal, program will halt after the first error of this kind is detected and error report is printed.

-   By default, non-fatal checks are those enabled by UndefinedBehaviorSanitizer, except for ``-fsanitize=return`` and ``-fsanitize=unreachable``.
-Some sanitizers (e.g. :doc:`AddressSanitizer`) may not support recovery, and always crash the program after the issue is detected.
+   By default, non-fatal checks are those enabled by :doc:`UndefinedBehaviorSanitizer`, except for ``-fsanitize=return`` and ``-fsanitize=unreachable``.
+Some sanitizers may not support recovery (or not support it by default e.g. :doc:`AddressSanitizer`), and always crash the program after the issue is detected.

    Note that the ``-fsanitize-trap`` flag has precedence over this flag.
    This means that if a check has been configured to trap elsewhere on the